min2ha/ukwa-site/content/target/68194/index.en.md

   "subject": "Gender Equality"
 }

-# Women's Aid: Survival and beyond - The Domestic Abuse Report 2017

 This site hosts the findings of research into violence against women in the UK between 2010 and 2017.
 Includes a pdf of the report and it's summary.